Mass Afghan government surrenders as Taliban fighters overrun three key cities in sweeping territorial gains

 In Helmand province, after weeks of intense clashes during which Taliban fighters besieged the local government compound in Lashkar Gah, Afghan forces abandoned the cluster of buildings for a military base, according to Khadem.

 Now all eyes are on Kabul, as the militants gradually close in on the capital.
-Its advances are heightening concern that the Afghan government will largely collapse, leaving the city an island surrounded by Taliban-controlled territory.
+Its advances are heightening concern that Afghanistan’s government will largely collapse, leaving the city an island surrounded by Taliban-controlled territory.
+A new U.S. intelligence assessment has indicated Kabul could be overrun within 30 to 90 days.

-In Washington and in Kabul, U.S. officials on Friday raced to prepare for a Taliban takeover of the capital.

-Inside the U.S. Embassy, American diplomats began destroying classified documents and equipment per orders from embassy leadership.
+American officials here raced on Friday to prepare for a Taliban takeover.
+Inside the U.S. Embassy, diplomats began destroying classified documents and equipment on orders from embassy leadership.
 An internal memo, obtained by The Washington Post, implored staff to destroy sensitive materials using incinerators, disintegrators and “burn bins” present in the compound.
 The directive also called for the destruction of “embassy or agency logos, American flags, or items which could be misused in propaganda efforts.”

 The State Department has said the embassy will remain open but most of its functions and personnel are expected to be moved to Hamid Karzai International Airport to prepare for a potential evacuation.